At Leading Results, we will get asked why we nearly always use the term 'key phrase' instead of keyword.

 Notes and explanations:

-This concept originally came up with a discussion of what each blog post should be tagged with.
+This concept originally came up with a discussion of how each blog should be tagged.
 There are many key phrases that aren't worth any investment to optimize for but that you still might want to track in case opportunities emerge later.

-Keywords: These are single word key phrases that matter.
+These are single word key phrases that matter.
 Sometimes single words are worth tracking and optimizing for.
+(Sometimes, but not so much anymore.)

 Read our related post - The Problem with Keywords is They Often Reveal a Problem